jredondoyuste/jredondoyuste.github.io/_pages/other.md

 ### Music

-If you are scrolling endlessly through this website, why don't you turn this playlist on and enjoy some of my favourite songs?
+If you are scrolling endlessly through this website, why don't you turn [this playlist](https://open.spotify.com/playlist/5dL26InduBLHMqPrGylveM?si=367314e24e6a4b7f) on and enjoy some of my favourite songs?

-<iframe src="https://open.spotify.com/playlist/5dL26InduBLHMqPrGylveM?si=367314e24e6a4b7f" width="400" height="500" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/playlist/5dL26InduBLHMqPrGylveM" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>